Selina Maitreya: Career

 Selina started as an agent for Al Fisher in 1978.
 In 1979, she was one of the founding members of the Boston Graphic Artists Guild.
 She later turned to consulting in 1981.
 Selina has lectured over a hundred times, often at events sponsored by The Canadian Association of Professional Image Creators, the American Photographic Artists Alliance and American Society of Media Photographers.

 Projects

 The View from Here

 'The View from Here' was the first audiobook to teach photographers how to develop a vision-based business.
 It had nine hours and twelve chapters of information, including sections on visual development, sales, and marketing.
 It became available for purchase in 2010.

 Clarion Call

 Clarion Call was the first free international online teleseminar for photographers.
 Selina brought on 21 separate experts and over 3,000 people attended.
-It aired on February, 2011 The third Clarion Call will be taking place in the Spring of 2012.
+It aired in February 2011.
+The third Clarion Call will be taking place in the Spring of 2012.

 The Photographer's Path

-The Photographer's Path is a "12-month membership program [that] contains information and inspiration delivered via video and mp3 recordings.".
+The Photographer's Path is a "12-month membership program that contains information and inspiration delivered via video and mp3 recordings.".
 Its inception was in 2011.